Request for Proposals: ERW Field Data Partnership Grants

 Q&A

 On Thursday, November 14th at 12PM ET, Cascade Climate held a webinar to answer questions about this solicitation.
-The webinar began with a short presentation of these slides RFP webinar↗, and then transitioned to Q&A. The recording↗ of the Q&A is available via the link; please note that we erroneously stated that “the Researcher could only be from an academic or non-profit institution.”
+The webinar began with a short presentation of these slides RFP webinar↗, and then transitioned to Q&A. The recording↗ of the Q&A is available via the link (passcode: ae0ND@Yd); please note that we erroneously stated that “the Researcher could only be from an academic or non-profit institution.”
 This was not consistent with the wording of the solicitation, and we’ve addressed this in the FAQ below.

 Partnership